mayankdutta/programming_basics/Phases of SDLC.md

 - SRS(*software requirement specification*) is the document prepare after the analysis phase.

 ##### SRS
-all possible *requirements* of the system to be developed are *captured & documented* in a document called SRS d uring design system design is prepared based on the SRS system.
+all possible *requirements* of the system to be developed are *captured & documented* in a document called SRS during design system design is prepared based on the SRS system.

 #### Design
 - software designs =